MadCatMagic/IceEngine/README.md

 * binds or classes for various openGL objects
 * basic 3D rendering support
 * basic UI system
-* support for 2D textures
+* support for 2D textures and cubemaps

 All of these features are subject to change whenever I get around to improving them